Ronit26Mehta/Automated-Vulnerabillities-Detection-System/README.md

 ## Future Roadmap

-The SBI CyberSecurity Scanner is a work in progress with plans for further enhancements:
+The Automated Vulnerabillities Detection System Scanner is a work in progress with plans for further enhancements:

 - **Advanced Vulnerability Modules:** Adding more scanning modules for a broader range of vulnerabilities.
 - **Enhanced Reporting:** Integrating graphical representations and downloadable reports.